Last Updated on by

 There is no way for you to view captured footage with your camera, unless you pay for the recording plans that Ring offers.
 The good news is that it is very affordable, with the cheaper plan – Basic Plan – costing you only $30 per year.

 The Basic Plan gives you 60 days of video storage, a video review, and the ability to download stored footage from one camera.
-If you have more than three Ring cameras, such as another Ring Floodlight Cam or a Ring Video Doorbell, you can opt for the Protect Plan.
+If you have more than three Ring cameras, such as a Ring Spotlight Cam or a Ring Video Doorbell, you can opt for the Protect Plan.

 This plan gives you the same benefits and services as the Basic Plan, but for an unlimited number of cameras, at only $100 per year.